 Mortgage foreclosure is often referred to as judicial foreclosure and basically means that the deed can be closed only via a court action.
 When you start delaying the payment of your mortgage installment the lender starts taking action according to the number of belated days.
 After about two weeks you might be approached by a representative with a proposal of a repayment schedule that suits you better.
 In a month time they will start with collection attempts and if the payment is delayed more than 90 days you will be served with a foreclosure.
 In order to avoid that you have some options:

 - The most obvious one is to renegotiate your mortgage payment plan with the lender or to remodel the loan itself.
 This will give you some time to catch up with the late installments and continue paying on time.
+To understand your mortgage note better or find out what it means to refinance your mortgage, you can check out web pages like amerinotexchange.com for additional information that may be able to help with you making your decision.

 - Get alternative financing – another option is to get a loan by the so called “hard money” lenders.
 These are private lenders who are willing to finance people who are faced with foreclosure or other financial troubles, however at quite high interest rates.
 You should consider all pros and cons prior to taking this step and it might be a good idea at this point to consult a foreclosure attorney and see if the foreclosure won’t actually be a better option out of the financial situation you are in.